A Long Weekend in Tallinn: Spires, Startups, and the Baltic in Between

 Day 3: Water and Departure

-Morning at the Estonian Open Air Museum at Rocca al Mare.
+Start the morning at the Estonian Open Air Museum at Rocca al Mare.
 Bus 21, 20 minutes.
 Seventy-two hectares of rural Estonian buildings — farmsteads, a windmill, a village school, a wooden church — relocated from across the country and reassembled in a seaside forest.

-Would I Go Back?
+Would You Go Back?

-Absolutely.
-And I'd add a fourth day for the Helsinki ferry trip (2 hours each way, from €15).
-The contrast — Helsinki's polished Nordic design against Tallinn's raw medieval-digital hybrid — would sharpen both cities.
+Absolutely — and a fourth day for the Helsinki ferry trip (2 hours each way, from €15) is worth adding.
+The contrast — Helsinki's polished Nordic design against Tallinn's raw medieval-digital hybrid — sharpens both cities.

-Tallinn is cheap (€10-18 for a restaurant meal), compact (the old town is walkable in 30 minutes), and genuinely interesting in a way that doesn't rely on one big attraction.
+Tallinn is cheap (€10-18 for a restaurant meal), compact (the old town is walkable in 30 minutes), and genuinely interesting in a way that doesn't lean on one big attraction.
 There's no Eiffel Tower.
 No Colosseum.
 Instead, there's a medieval walled city where you pay for beer with your phone, where the WiFi is free on every cobblestone street, and where a craft brewery makes stout that could compete with anything from Portland or London.

 The Tallinn Card (from €35/24hrs) covers museums, transport, and walking tours.
 Bolt (born here) handles taxis.
 The airport is 10 minutes from the old town.